Nixtla/statsforecast/experiments/m3/README.md

 We present a reproducible experiment that shows that:

-1. A simple ensemble of univariate models outperforms individual deep learning models and achieves so-called SOTA.
+1. A simple statistical ensemble outperforms most individual deep-learning models.

-2. A simple ensemble of univariate models is 25,000 more efficient and only slightly less accurate than an ensemble of deep learning models.
+2. A simple statistical ensemble is 25,000 faster and only slightly less accurate than an ensemble of deep learning models.

+In other words, deep-learning ensembles outperform statistical ensembles by 0.36 points in SMAPE; but the DL ensemble (12.27 SMAPE) takes more than 15 days to run and costs around USD 11,000, while the statistical ensemble (12.63) takes 6 minutes to run and costs $0.5c.

 ## Background